reactiveui/website/input/docs/getting-started/index.md

         // Observable will yield a value every time the Search term changes, which in
         // the XAML, is connected to the TextBox.
         //
-        // We're going to use the Throttle operator to ignore changes that
+        // We're going to use the Throttle operator to ignore changes that happen too
-        // happen too quickly, since we don't want to issue a search for each
+        // quickly, since we don't want to issue a search for each key pressed!
+We
-        // key pressed!
-We then pull the Value of the change, then filter
+        // then pull the Value of the change, then filter out changes that are identical,
-        // out changes that are identical, as well as strings that are empty.
+        // as well as strings that are empty.
         //
         // We then do a SelectMany() which converts a async task that returns a
-        // IEnumerable<T> into IObservable<IEnumerable<T>>
+        // IEnumerable<T> into IObservable<IEnumerable<T>>.
+If subsequent requests are
-        // If subsequent requests are made the CancellationToken is called.
+        // made the CancellationToken is called.
+We then ObservableOn the main thread,
+        // everything up until this point has been running on a separate thread due
+        // to the Throttle()
         //
-        // We then ObservableOn the main thread, everything up until this point has been
-        // running on a separate thread due to the Throttle()
-        //
         // We then use a ObservableAsPropertyHelper and the ToProperty() method to allow
         // us to have the latest results that we can expose through the property to the View.

+        _searchResults = this
-        _searchResults = this.WhenAnyValue(x => x.SearchTerm)
+            .WhenAnyValue(x => x.SearchTerm)
             .Throttle(TimeSpan.FromMilliseconds(800))
             .Select(term => term?.Trim())
             .DistinctUntilChanged()
             .Where(term => !string.IsNullOrWhiteSpace(term))
-            .SelectMany(async (term, cancellationToken) =>
+            .SelectMany(async (term, token) =>
             {
                 var searchResource = await sourceRepository.GetResourceAsync<PackageSearchResource>();
-                var searchMetadata = await searchResource.SearchAsync(term, new SearchFilter(false), 0, 10, null, cancellationToken);
+                var searchMetadata = await searchResource.SearchAsync(term, new SearchFilter(false), 0, 10, null, token);
                 return searchMetadata.Select(x => new NugetDetailsViewModel(x));
             })
             .ObserveOn(RxApp.MainThreadScheduler)
             .ToProperty(this, x => x.SearchResults);

+        // Here we listen for all exceptions that our reactive pipeline might throw.
+In
+        // most cases using MessageBox.Show at the ViewModel layer isn't a good practice,
+        // especially if you are goind to build a cross-platform app, but for a hello-world
+        // app which we are building now it's fine.
         _searchResults.ThrownExceptions.Subscribe(x => MessageBox.Show(x.Message));

         // A helper method we can use for Visibility or Spinners to show if results are available.
         // We get the latest value of the SearchResults and make sure it's not null.
+        _isAvailable = this
-        _isAvailable = this.WhenAnyValue(x => x.SearchResults)
+            .WhenAnyValue(x => x.SearchResults)
             .Select(searchResults => searchResults != null)
             .ToProperty(this, x => x.IsAvailable);
     }